kdileep1990/com.dileep.plugins.datepicker/README.md

-# DatePicker iOS Plugin for using PhoneGap / Cordova 3.0 (iOS 7 beta ready)
+# DatePicker android Plugin for using PhoneGap / Cordova 3.0

 ## Installation